awsdocs/amazon-lumberyard-user-guide/doc_source/script-canvas-nodes-understanding.md

 1. Click **Add/Remove Events**\.

    Because receiver nodes are usually containers for multiple events, you can click **Add/Remove Events** to view and add any of the available event receivers for a given component\.
-In this case, the the Light component exposes two events: **Turned Off** and **Turned On**\.
+In this case, the Light component exposes two events: **Turned Off** and **Turned On**\.
 ![\[Adding an event to a receiver node in Script Canvas.\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/images/script-canvas-nodes-understanding-11.png)

 1. Select the **Turned Off** check box to add the **Turned Off** event to the receiver node\.